-Investing in a Roth IRA is a great idea, particularly if you already have a 401(k) or Thrift Savings Plan at work.
+Investing in a Roth IRA is a great idea, particularly if you already have a 401(k) or other retirement plan at work.

 Roth IRAs are among the simplest and most flexible types of retirement savings accounts.
 However, there are a lot of pitfalls that can mitigate the benefits, and deciding whether to invest in a Roth IRA or Traditional IRA is not always clear.